 A few weeks ago Granny called me one Saturday morning to tell me she had sausage, eggs, biscuits, and chocolate gravy ready if I wanted to come down and eat.
-It tickled her to death when I told her she was calling me too late – I had already made and eaten my own ham, eggs, biscuits, and chocolate gravy.
+It tickled her to death when I told her she was calling me too late.
+I had already made and eaten my own ham, eggs, biscuits, and chocolate gravy.

 I grew up eating chocolate gravy on Granny’s biscuits.
-We didn’t have chocolate gravy every time we had biscuits, Pap and the boys preference was for gravy made by using the sausage or bacon drippings.
+We didn’t have chocolate gravy every time we had biscuits, Pap and the boys preference was for gravy made by using the sausage or bacon grease.
 Looking back I guess Granny and I are the only ones who ate the chocolate gravy she made.

 Way back in the day when The Deer Hunter first heard about chocolate gravy he told me it was an abomination.
 Pretty strong words right?
 Well over the years he says I’ve weakened his constitution because now he eats as much chocolate gravy as I do.

 Granny learned to make chocolate gravy from her mother Gazzie.
 The Jenkins were a family of 11 children, 9 of which lived to adulthood and beyond.